 Plus, eating mostly prepackaged foods may make it more challenging to transition back to your typical diet and increase your risk of weight regain.

-The program can also be expensive and difficult to follow long term, with plans starting at $12.99 per day.
+The program can also be expensive and difficult to follow in the long term, with plans starting at $13.99 per day.

 Additionally, the program offers limited selections for certain dietary restrictions, including vegan, vegetarian, gluten-free, halal, or kosher diets.